A timeline of events related to the death of Breonna Taylor

 — Sept.
 9: Cameron is included on President Donald Trump's shortlist of Supreme Court candidates.

 — Sept.
-15: City announces civil settlement providing Taylor’s family with $12 million and promising police reforms.
+15: Louisville announces civil settlement providing Taylor’s family with $12 million and promising police reforms.

 — Sept.
-22: Louisville police set up blockades downtown in anticipation of Cameron’s announcement.
+23: A Kentucky grand jury, relying on Cameron's presentation, indicted Hankison for shooting into neighboring apartments, but did not charge any officers for their role in Taylor’s death.
+An emotional Cameron said the officer's shots were justified.

+— Sept.
+24: Dismay spills into America's streets as protesters say their demands for racial justice have gone unheard.